-Ever been at a work’s do and introduced a colleague by listing off their most recent failures or ailments?
+Ever been at a work’s do and introduced a colleague by listing off their current ailments?

 “Hi, Steve, this is Bob.
-He has piles and dropped his laptop yesterday smashing the screen.
+He has a stammer.
 Bob, meet Steve, he’s can’t sit for long because of his massive piles.”

 Of course not.